 - pick the series you want to trade

-- decide whether you want principal + yield exposure through ST or points exposure through EPT
+- decide whether you want principal + yield exposure through ST or rewards-side exposure through EPT

 What the Orderbook Is